 How to add and manage sources (Add, Edit, Delete, & Copy)

 It is a best practice to collect your source from the beginning of writing your report.
-Then you do not need to go back to find your sources when you need to create citations and bibliography.
+Then you do not need to go back to find your sources when you need to create citations and a bibliography.

 You can manage all your sources from the Source Manager dialog box.
 To access the Source Manager dialog box;